-Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for Pacific cod, rockfish and pollock, and to only allow for minimal targeting should still be considered.
-The 2006 and 2007 TACs for GOA Atka mackerel were 1,500 t.
+Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for rockfish, Pacific cod, and pollock, and to only allow for minimal targeting should still be considered.
+The 2006-2008 TACs for GOA Atka mackerel were 1,500 t and the 2009 TAC was set at 2,000 t.
+It should be noted that the 2008 and 2009 catches exceeded the TAC in those years.